getsentry/sentry-docs/src/docs/product/performance/resources.md

 ## Prerequisites and Limitations

 The resource pages are only available for frontend JavaScript projects with performance monitoring enabled.
+Currently only JavaScript and CSS resources are supported.

 For the best experience, we recommend enabling automatic instrumentation via the `BrowserTracing` integration for your frontend project to see resource performance data.
 This is supported for the following JavaScript platforms: